tneschke/Alpha-Beta/README.md

 ```bash
 java TakeStones <#stones> <#taken_stones> <list_of_taken_stones> <depth>
 ```
-Example, java Player 7 2 3 6 0
+Example, java Player 7 2 3 6 0<br />
-You have 7 stones while 2 stones, numbered 3 and 6, have already been taken it is the Max player’s turn
+You have 7 stones while 2 stones, numbered 3 and 6, have already been taken<br />
+it is the Max player’s turn<br />
 If depth is 0, search to end game states, otherwise to that depth.